Here’s a review of the cicada news for April 2013.

 First, periodical cicadas have started to emerge in North Carolina.

 There are three cicada experiments you can be a part of!
-1) Report cicada emergences to Magicicada.org, 2) help Gene Kritsky with temperature related periodical cicada research, and 3) be a part of Cicada Tracker project.
+1) Report cicada emergences to Cicadas @ UCONN (formerly Magicicada.org), 2) help Gene Kritsky with temperature related periodical cicada research, and 3) be a part of Cicada Tracker project.

 Musician and philosopher David Rothenberg released his book Bug Music: How Insects Gave Us Rhythm and Noise.